 - Give yourself distraction-free focus time to complete these tasks.
 Tell staff that, unless it’s an emergency, you should be left in “do not disturb” mode to work alone during this focus time.

-You’ll realise that an hour of complicated admin suddenly seems a lot more manageable when split like this– especially when it’s followed by something you enjoy and look forward to, like family time or chats with a lovely client.
-Structuring your time this way will help you understand what tasks you need to prioritise.
-To step up your organisation and time-blocking game, investing in a helpful salon appointment scheduler can help on both sides of the business; ownership and client management.
+You’ll realize that an hour of complicated admin suddenly seems a lot more manageable when split like this– especially when it’s followed by something you enjoy and look forward to, like family time or chats with a lovely client.
+Structuring your time this way will help you understand what tasks you need to prioritize.
+To step up your organization and time-blocking game, investing in a helpful salon appointment scheduler can help on both sides of the business; ownership and client management.

 5. Embrace Automation

 Client communication is one of the most time-consuming jobs in salons of all types.
 From texting out appointment reminders to following up by phone after a client no-shows, if you’re still reaching out to clients manually, you are wasting hours every week.